 Cornish Charcuterie are renowned for their artisan British salami and chorizo, made by hand in Cornwall from home reared Cornish lop pork.
-Chose from classic traditional flavours, to the icon seaweed and cider salami, made to evoke the flavours of Cornwall.
+Choose from classic traditional flavours, to the icon seaweed and cider salami, made to evoke the flavours of Cornwall.

 The products have continued to receive critical acclaim since the company began, with awards in both the Taste of the West and Great Taste Awards.
 Cornish Charcuterie supply both farm shops, delis and restaurants throughout the UK.

 POPTI Cornish Bakehouse

 Biscuits for cheese

 New for 2018, Popti's crackers for cheese range have been developed specifically for pairing with cheeses.
 There are four flavours to choose from of varying distinction from the mild and sweet oat and Cornish buttermilk, perfect with a strong cheese like a blue, to the earthy beetroot and caraway cracker which is wonderful paired with a soft goat’s cheese.

 The Cornish Distilling Co.

 The Cornish Distilling Co. led and founded by Richard Harding is Cornwall's first scratch rum distillery, creating British rum from scratch in Bude, Cornwall.
 Despite being a rum distillery Cornish Distilling have created some fabulous gins in their own right with Bude Gin and its unique botanicals a definite must.

 The first rum in the range, lovingly developed by Head Distiller Tom Read, Kalkar coffee rum was released in September 2017 to critical acclaim and won three gold stars at the Great Taste Awards.
 Kalkar is a smooth Cornish distilled rum, that has been expertly blended with single origin cold brew coffee.

 Praise for Kalkar...